KivApple/mcu-info-util/README.md

 Also, this package relies on [cmsis-svd](https://github.com/posborne/cmsis-svd) package.

+## Installation

+You can simple install this package via PyPI:

+    pip install mcu-info-util

+Or if you want the latest version, you can clone this repository and run:

+    sudo ./setup.py install

 ## Stand-alone usage

 You should specify MCU model via --mcu command line argument.